GedalyaKrycer/hw-6-weather-dashboard/README.md

 * Built in React.js, uses Axios for API calls and Bulma for the css framework

-* Weather data is being pulled from the Open Weather API, using 3 different endpoints
+* Weather data is being pulled from the Open Weather API, using 2 different endpoints
-    * UV Index
     * Current Weather
-    * 3 Hour / 5 Hour Forecast
+    * 3 Hour / 5 Day Forecast

-* Current Weather pulls a random background image from the Unsplash API, based on search input.
+* Current weather pulls a random background image from the Unsplash API, based on search input.

 ## Future Additions